StoneDetector: Conventional and versatile code clone detection for Java: Related Work

 Prior approaches considered conventional machine learning methods.
 For instance, Cesare et al. use algorithms like naive Bayes and random forests for detecting package-level clones~\cite{DBLP:conf/securecomm/CesareXZ13}.
 Clustering via k-Means can also be used for unsupervised learning of similar code and for finding code clones with respect to various similarity thresholds~\cite{DBLP:conf/wcre/Keivanloo0Z15}.
 More recent work, however, has shifted towards the application of deep neural networks.
 In pioneering research, White et al. use an autoencoder architecture for unsupervised learning of abstract syntax trees and compute code similarities on the learned representation~\cite{DBLP:conf/kbse/WhiteTVP16}.
 The Deep Learning clone detector \emph{CCLearner} uses the frequencies of token categories in the abstract syntax trees of code fragments as features and learns to discriminate code clones from non-code clones using these features via supervised training of a deep neural network~\cite{DBLP:conf/icsm/LiFZMR17}. \emph{CDLH}~\cite{DBLP:conf/ijcai/WeiL17} is using the long short-term memory (LSTM) architecture for representation learning on abstract syntax trees and is trained to embed the resulting representation to hash values, such that code clones are close in terms of their Hamming distance.
-Similarly, Zhang et al. are using, in their architecture \emph{ASTNN}, bidirectional recurrent units on embedded statement trees for encoding abstract syntax trees and identifying code clones~\cite{DBLP:conf/icse/ZhangWZ0WL19}.
-Different settings for embeddings of abstract syntax trees are evaluated by~\citet{DBLP:conf/wcre/BuchA19}, where they use a Siamese architecture that optimizes the embeddings of two abstract syntax trees such that the cosine similarity in the case of code clones is maximized.
+Similarly, Zhang et al. are using in their architecture \emph{ASTNN} bidirectional recurrent units on embedded statement trees for encoding abstract syntax trees and identifying code clones~\cite{DBLP:conf/icse/ZhangWZ0WL19}.
+Different settings for embeddings of abstract syntax trees are evaluated by~\citet{DBLP:conf/wcre/BuchA19}, where they use a siamese architecture that optimizes the embeddings of two abstract syntax trees such that the cosine similarity in the case of code clones is maximized.
 As an interesting result, pre-trained embeddings like~\emph{Word2vec, Code2vec}~\cite{DBLP:journals/pacmpl/AlonZLY19} have proven useful.
 Another lightweight approach for embedding abstract syntax trees is presented by~\citet{DBLP:conf/icsm/GaoWLYSC19}, where the authors use random walks on the abstract syntax trees and embed the resulting token sequences similar to \emph{Word2vec}.
 The resulting encodings of code fragments can then be compared via their Euclidean distances.
+Hu et al.~\cite{DBLP:conf/kbse/HuZPWS022} choose manual feature engineering to encode abstract syntax trees using different centrality values and then employ decision trees for finding matching code clones based on the resulting vector representations.
+Different similarity measures based upon code fragments' token sequences are considered by Feng et al.~\cite{DBLP:conf/icse/FengSWZ0024}, which feed the resulting feature vectors into several classical machine learning algorithms for detecting code clones.

 The Siamese architecture is also used in the hybrid clone detector \emph{Oreo}, where the model is used with metrics-based feature vectors for detecting harder-to-find clones, achieving in particular good results for Moderately Type 3 clones and beyond~\cite{DBLP:conf/sigsoft/SainiFLBL18}.
 We use Oreo as a representative for Deep Learning clone detectors in our evaluation in Sect.~\ref{sec:evaluation}.